DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 To show a grid with interactive sorting features, use the `SortingState`, `LocalSorting` and `TableHeaderRowSorting` plugins.

-In this example we use the uncontrolled mode and specify only the initial sorting configuration via the `defaultSortings` property of the `SortingState` plugin.
+In this example, we use the uncontrolled mode and specify only the initial sorting configuration via the `defaultSortings` property of the `SortingState` plugin.
 After that the grid will manage sorting changes internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-header-sorting)